jtpsh/jtpsh.github.io/content/creating-docker-to-test-our-static-site.md

 ### Creating Dockerfile

-(See [Docker Documentation](https://docs.docker.com/engine/reference/builder/) for a a more information.)
+(See [Docker Documentation](https://docs.docker.com/engine/reference/builder/) for more information.)

 Save the file as `Dockerfile.base`